pingcap/docs/tidb-cloud/branch-overview.md

 - For each organization in TiDB Cloud, you can create a maximum of five TiDB Serverless branches by default across all the clusters.
 The branches of a cluster will be created in the same region as the cluster, and you cannot create branches for a throttled cluster or a cluster larger than 100 GiB.

-- For branches under free clusters, 10 GiB storage is allowed.
-For branches under scalabe clusters, 100 GiB storage is allowed.
+- For each branch of a free cluster, 10 GiB storage is allowed.
+For each branch of a scalable cluster, 100 GiB storage is allowed.
 Once the storage is reached, the read and write operations on this branch will be throttled until you reduce the storage.

 If you need more quotas, [contact TiDB Cloud Support](/tidb-cloud/tidb-cloud-support.md).